Dyaushpitr Interstellar Colony Ship

 On launch, the Dyaushpitr briefly fired its amat/fusion motors to enter a low energy transfer orbit to Mercury, then executed a slingshot manoeuvre around Venus and Jupiter.
 Leaving the plane of the solar system using the gravity of that giant planet the ship coasted until it was two million kilometres above the ecliptic, then extended a magnetic drive sail many tens of kilometres in diameter.
 A series of smart particle-beams based on various moons of Jupiter (owned by the Keralan Power Combine in this period) now accelerated the craft by exerting pressure against the extended sail.
 These Keralan boostbeams were used to launch many thousands of interstellar craft in this period, and the amat combine became one of the most powerful political players in the Solar System.

-At 1.5ly from Eta Cassiopeia the ice shield was nearly eroded, and the reconfigured drive sail was used as a magbrake to slow the much lighter ship down on approach to its destination.
+At 1.5ly from Eta Cassiopeia the shield was significantly eroded, and the reconfigured drive sail was used as a magbrake to slow the much lighter ship down on approach to its destination.
 As the ship hit the heliopause of Eta Cassiopeia B, an orange K7 dwarf, a magnetoplasma parachute was extended, and a small amount of velocity was also transferred to this star in a reverse slingshot orbit.
 50 AU from the B star was the A star, Achird, which the ship approached with reaction drive and parachute as brake.

 Using such a sacrificial structure for the construction of the ship allowed the relatively small payload vessel to move around the target system with little requirement for fuel.